 Let’s start with the basics.

-In a podcast last year, Darrow co-founder and CTO, Gila Hayat, defined AI in the following terms:
+In a recent podcast interview, Darrow co-founder and CTO, Gila Hayat, defined AI in the following terms:

 “Artificial Intelligence, in a nutshell, is a system that has ingested huge amounts of human intelligence that has been curated for a long period of time.
 It might look like magic, or even dark magic for some people.